tsleolima/FredBoat/CONTRIBUTING.md

 ### Running the bot

-Add `credentials.yaml` and `config.yaml` files to the FredBoat root directory.
+Add the `fredboat.yaml` file to the FredBoat root directory (symlinking recommended).

 To run the FredBoat bot in IntelliJ IDEA, find the little green play button in the main class `FredBoat.java` and start it from there:
 <details><summary>Click me</summary>